pivotal/docs-tap/install-gitops/eso/aws-secrets-manager.hbs.md

 Configuring the Tanzu Application Platform installation involves setting up two components:

-- an installation of Tanzu Application Platform;
+- An installation of Tanzu Application Platform.
-- an instance of Tanzu Sync, the component that implements the GitOps workflow, fetching configuration from Git and applying it to the cluster.
+- An instance of Tanzu Sync, the component that implements the GitOps workflow, fetching configuration from Git and applying it to the cluster.

 Follow these steps to customize your Tanzu Application Platform cluster configuration: